Things to do in Chiang Rai

 Chiang Saen Historical Park

-Chiang Saen is a non-descript town on the Mekong River.
+Chiang Saen is a lovely and quiet town on the Mekong River.
 It has a rich history though that goes back to the 7th century.
 It is about an hour drive from Chiang Rai.
 Chiang Saen has been independent prinicipality that was under Lanna and Burmese rule in the past.
 In the late 19th century it became part of Siam, now Thailand.
-There are some impressive ruins, Buddha statues and leftovers of citywalls that are worth visiting.
+There are some impressive ruins, Buddha statues and leftovers of city walls that are really worth visiting.
+The city walls are the best preserved in the country.